blogosfair/How-scaling-a-Neural-Networks-Width-or-Depth-affect-its-hidden-Representations/_posts/2022-12-01-how-scaling-a-neural-networks-width-or-depth-affect-its-hidden-representations.md

 ---

 ## Introduction
-When applying artificial neural networks, performance is usually optimized by varying the architecture depth and width.
+When applying artificial neural networks, performance can be optimized by varying the architecture depth and width.
-There is a lack of understanding, however, what effect scaling the models main parameters - depth and width - has on the learned representations.
+However, there is a lack of understanding of what effect scaling the models' main parameters - depth and width - has on the learned representations.
 Do deep models learn different hidden layer features than wide models?
-Also, are there systematical differences in outputs of deep and wide models?
+Also, are there systematical differences in the outputs of deep and wide models?

 This lack of insight is tackled in the paper